 Obama Administration Opposes Breed-Specific Legislation (BSL)

-Dog Bites: Problems and Solutions, Janis Bradley, an Animals & Society Institute Policy Paper.
+Dog Bites: Problems and Solutions, 2nd edition, Janis Bradley, an Animals & Society Institute Policy Paper.

 "Pit bull" regulation not a basis for Dog Bite Prevention, AVMA Experts Report